Cozy Peach Kitchen

 Labeled ingredients used to make risotto.

-Red wine or white wine if you prefer to be more traditional.
-Red wine makes the risotto a deeper brown hue and provides a great portion of the risotto's flavor.
+• Red wine or white wine if you prefer to be more traditional.
+I switch between the two depending on what I feel like drinking with the risotto.
+Red wine gives the risotto a deeper brown hue and provides a great portion of the risotto's flavor.

-Vegetable broth: use a good, flavorful vegetable broth, preferably one with a flavor that you already know you like.
-Homemade is preferable but store bought will do just fine.
+• Vegetable broth: Use a good, flavorful vegetable broth, preferably one with a flavor that you already know you like.
+I like to use Better than Bouillon.

-Butter and Parmesan complete the dish with a rich, creamy flavor.
+• Butter and Parmesan complete the dish with a rich, creamy flavor.
+Many Parmesan cheeses aren't vegetarian, so if that matters to you make sure to check the ingredients list.

-Kale is roughly chopped or torn and added in at the end for a pop of color and texture.
+• Curl kale is roughly chopped or torn and added in at the end for a pop of color and texture.
+Lacinato kale also works here.
 Spinach can also be used for a more tender result.

 Roasting the mushrooms